khaleej-vacc/documentation-site/docs/Standard Operating Procedures/Bahrain International Airport/04-tower.md

 ![12L AOR](https://media.discordapp.net/attachments/1291061494360051712/1400092476190097422/AOR12L.png?ex=688b613a&is=688a0fba&hm=e0665ecd93e18a4763542545a06375b1651f9edc48432757ffa474099c5ac47f&=&format=webp&quality=lossless&width=1872&height=714)

 ### 4.2.4 Preferential Runway Configuration
 In Bahrain International Airport, the preferential runway is 30R for departure and arrival.
-In conditions of slack winds, 30s operation is preferred up to a tailwind component of 5kts.
+30s operation is preferred up to a tailwind component of 5kts.
 Else, 12L configuration should be applied.

 !!! tip "References to Use"